Are you about to build an ecommerce website?

 In-Depth Shopify Review and Methodology

-To show you that I do know what I’m talking about, I have broken down all the core ecommerce site features and rated Shopify by each.
+For this review, I’ve broken down all the core ecommerce site features and rated Shopify by each.

 I’ve used a simple 5-point scoring system on each ecommerce feature below: 5 for “amazing,” 1 for “it sucks.”

 I’m not a complete Shopify fanboy.
 There are a few areas where Shopify could do better.
 And one category Shopify completely fails.
-But these aren’t a big deal.
-The gaps are either minor or can be completely covered by other tools.

 If you’re building an enterprise ecommerce site and evaluating new tools, it’s worth having the Magento and Shopify Plus (Shopify’s enterprise version) teams do a bake-off for your business.
 Otherwise, go sign up for Shopify and build your site there.